-IS THE PROPERTY WHERE THE PROPOSED PROJECT WILL OCCUR IN SAN FRANCISCO?: The proposed project must take place within the City and County of San Francisco.
+IS YOUR PROPOSED PROJECT TAKING PLACE IN SAN FRANCISCO?: The proposed project must take place within the City and County of San Francisco.

-IS THE DURATION OF YOUR PROPOSED PROJECT DURING JULY 1, 2017-JUNE 30, 2019?: The proposed project must take place in San Francisco between July 1, 2017 and June 30, 2018.
+IS THE DURATION OF YOUR PROPOSED PROJECT DURING JULY 1, 2017-JUNE 30, 2019?: The proposed project must take place in San Francisco between July 1, 2017 and June 30, 2019.

 IS YOUR ORGANIZATION WILLING AND ABLE TO MEET THE REQUIREMENTS ASSOCIATED WITH RECEIVING FUNDS FROM THE CITY AND COUNTY OF SAN FRANCISCO?: In order to receive a grant from the San Francisco Arts Commission, you must become a registered, compliant vendor and meet the City of San Francisco's insurance and business tax requirements.
-For more information about vendor requirements, visit: sfgov.org/oca/qualify-do-business.
+For more information about vendor requirements, visit: http://sfgov.org/oca/qualify-do-business.
 Please note if you are not already a City vendor, you will only be required to register if you are awarded a grant.
 Insurance and business tax requirements will be explained and made available upon approval of grant awards.